iotaledger/iota-wiki/internal/learn/iota-token/staking-iota.md

 ![assembly staking](/img/learn/iota-token/assembly-staking.png)

-On the Assembly website, you can read how to stake and calculate the rewards you can earn [here](https://assembly.sc/stake).
+You can read how to stake and calculate the rewards you can earn [here](https://assembly.sc/stake).
 - After the 90 days have passed, the total amount of IOTA tokens that have participated in the staking event for Assembly will have created a set amount of Assembly tokens (maximum 8 Billion if 100% of the IOTA supply has been staked for Assembly)
 - With the launch of the Assembly network, these generated Assembly tokens will be distributed to the IOTA stakers.
 This distribution will be implemented as a functionality within the Firefly wallet.
 As long as the Assembly network is not yet launched, Firefly will hold the record of rewards for the IOTA token holder.